-Over the last three or four years, NBA and WNBA players have been on the shelf, due a variety of different injuries.
-One injury in particular that keeps plaquing both leagues has been ruptured Achilles tendons.
-Players such as, Kevin Durant, Wesley Matthews, DeMarcus Cousins, JJ Barea, Kristaps Porziņģis Breanna Stewart, Dwight Powell, Liz Cambage, Chiney Ogwumike and now Kelsey Plum have all dealt with Achilles tendon injuries over the past four years.
+Over the last three or four years, NBA and WNBA players have been on the shelf due to various injuries.
+One injury, in particular, that keeps plaguing both leagues has been ruptured Achilles tendons.
+Kevin Durant, Wesley Matthews, DeMarcus Cousins, JJ Barea, Kristaps Porziņģis Breanna Stewart, Dwight Powell, Liz Cambage, Chiney Ogwumike, and now Kelsey Plum have all dealt with Achilles tendon injuries over the past four years.

 Kevin Durant suffered his injury in game five of the NBA Finals against the Toronto Raptors as he was attempting to make his move on his former teammate Serge Ibaka, and he collapsed to the floor.
-Kevin Durant was grabbing his Achilles, he would later try to limp off by himself, but would need assistance from former Warriors’ teammate Andre Iguodala and the team’s director, Rick Celebrini.
+Although Kevin Durant was grabbing his Achilles, he would later try to limp off by himself.
+Still, he would need assistance from former Warriors’ teammate Andre Iguodala and the team’s director, Rick Celebrini.

 Following the game,

 Warriors GM Bob Myers revealed that Durant suffered an Achilles injury.